SOS Advocacy Hub

 A community advocate is someone who offers advocacy that is not based on a legal right.
 Community advocacy can be done by a paid professional or a volunteer or ‘citizen advocate’.

 We provide support where it is believed there may be a safeguarding or financial abuse concern.
-We also help with accessing entitled benefits, which includes helping to complete benefit application forms for Attendance Allowance, Blue Badges and Personal Independence Payment.
+We also provide support with the completion of a limited number of benefit application forms: Attendance Allowance, Blue Badge and Personal Independence Payment.
+For any benefit applications that do not fall within our remit, we will signpost you to the most suitable professional.

 Who we support